Key Documents You Need for Aadhaar Address Change When Renting

 How can I change my Aadhaar address if I'm living in a rented home in India?

-For tenants, a **registered rent agreement** is undeniably the most reliable and robust proof of address for Aadhaar updates, especially if utility bills aren't in your name.
+For tenants, a **registered rent agreement** is undeniably the most reliable and robust proof of address for Aadhaar updates, especially if utility bills are not in your name.
 This document is legally recognised and directly establishes your tenancy.
 If you lack a registered rent agreement or utility bills, consider a **bank passbook/statement** with your current address and recent transactions, or a **Post Office account statement**.
 Another option is a **Certificate of Address issued by a Gazetted Officer or your landlord** (on UIDAI format, with their ID proof).
 Always prioritise documents that are current, clearly show your name, and are officially issued by a recognised authority.

 something